imaun/DistributedLock/src/package.readme.md

+DistributedLock is a var builder = new SQLiteConnectionOptionsBuilder();

+            // SQLite options currently only have UseWriteAheadLogging Assert.DoesNotThrow(() => builder.UseWriteAheadLogging(true));
-DistributedLock is a .NET library that provides robust and easy-to-use distributed mutexes, reader-writer locks, and semaphores based on a variety of underlying technologies.
+            Assert.DoesNotThrow(() => builder.UseWriteAheadLogging(false));.NET library that provides robust and easy-to-use distributed mutexes, reader-writer locks, and semaphores based on a variety of underlying technologies.

 With DistributedLock, synchronizing access to a region of code across multiple applications/machines is as simple as:
 ```C#